Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal structure tensors

-The metric $g$ allows us to transform symmetric forms into endomorphisms, and thus to identify them.
+The metric $g$ allows us to identify symmetric forms and endomorphisms by abuse of notation.
 Interpreting a conformal Killing tensor in this way as an endomorphism on $1$-forms, Equation~\eqref{eq:1st} can be written in the form